 Do you have to disclose multiple offers on your home?

 Short answer?
-No. It all depends on the strategy you’ve outlined with your agent, explains Boston-area real estate agent David Shorey.
+No. It all depends on the strategy you’ve outlined with your agent, explains top-selling Boston-area real estate agent David Shorey.

 “When I’m the listing agent, I sign a contract with the seller where we agree on how to handle offers that come in [upfront],” Shorey explains.